kobolabs/epub-spec/README.md

 ### OPF

 The Kobo CMS reads the external metadata provided by the publisher.
 So most fields in the metadata section of the OPF file are not read.
 The one exception is the <dc:identifier>.
 It should contain the eBook ISBN, also supplied in the external metadata.
 However, if this field does not contain the eBook ISBN, it must be in the ePub file name.
-Content creators are also advised that the <dc:identifier> in the OPF should be indentical to the identifier in the .ncx file.
+Content creators are also advised that the <dc:identifier> in the OPF should be identical to the identifier in the .ncx file.

 Kobo uses external metadata files to populate the various metadata fields on the Kobo website.
 The ISBN in the <dc: identifier> field in the OPF file matches the ePub to the external metadata entry.
 If there is no ISBN in the <dc: identifier> tab, Kobo looks for the ISBN in the ePub filename.
 The ISBN from the external metadata must match either the <dc: identifier> field or the ePub file name.